Manifests#

 A module is defined as a toplevel folder in the webroot which contains

-folder.
+either a _config.php file, or a _config/ folder.
 Modules can be specifically

-excluded from manifests by creating a blank _manifest_exclude
+excluded from manifests by creating a blank _manifest_exclude file in the module folder.

 By default, the finder implementation will exclude any classes stored in files within

-folder, unless tests are executed.
+a tests/ folder, unless tests are executed.

-Template Manifest
+Template Manifest#

 The SS_TemplateManifest class builds a manifest of all templates present in a directory,

 in both modules and themes.
-Templates in tests/
+Templates in tests/ folders are automatically excluded.

 The chapter on template inheritance provides more details